d-ries/linux-essentials/09_usersandpermissions/01_course.md

 We want to be mindful of commands that we run as the `root` user.
 This user can have permissions on all the files, folders and services on our system.
 This means that running commands as `root` can have a huge impact when being exploited.

+?> <i class="fa-solid fa-circle-info"></i> Notice that if you use the minus (-) with the su command, that the profile of the new user will be loaded and you will be put in the homedirectory of that user.
+If you do not use the minus (-) you will become the new user, but you will remain in the current folder.

 ## Group management

 ### View groupinfo of a user (id, groups)